Lucien Rebatet

-Lucien Rebatet (15 November 1903 – 24 August 1972) was a French writer, journalist, and intellectual.
-He is known as an exponent of fascism and virulent antisemite but also as the author of Les Deux étendards, regarded by some as one of the greatest novels of the post-war era.
+Lucien Rebatet (15 November 1903 – 24 August 1972) was a French fascist, writer, journalist, and intellectual.
+He is known as an exponent of fascism and also as the author of Les Deux Étendards.

 Biography

 Early life

 Rebatet was born and died in Moras-en-Valloire, Drôme.
 As a young man, Rebatet was educated in Saint-Chamond, Loire.
 From 1923 to 1927 he studied at the Sorbonne, after which he became an insurance agent.
 It was only in 1929 that he began his career as a writer, becoming a music and film critic (the latter under the pseudonym François Vinneuil) for the far right integralist Action Française newspaper.
-In 1932 Rebatet became a contributor to the right-wing newspaper Je suis partout, for which he wrote until the Allied liberation in 1944.
+In 1932 Rebatet became a contributor to the right-wing newspaper Je suis partout ("I Am Everywhere"), for which he wrote until the Allied liberation in 1944.
 In 1938 he became head of information for Action Française and worked closely with the movement's founder, Charles Maurras.

-Long before the outbreak of war between France and Nazi Germany, Rebatet expressed sympathy for National Socialism, notably in his articles for Je suis partout ("I Am Everywhere"), in which he accused Jews of fomenting a war to topple Adolf Hitler’s régime.
+Long before the outbreak of war between France and Nazi Germany, Rebatet expressed sympathy for National Socialism, notably in his articles for Je suis partout, in which he accused Jews of fomenting a war to topple Adolf Hitler’s régime.
 In 1940 he was drafted into the French Army and, although he served, openly hoped for a "short and disastrous war for France".

 Collaboration

 After the fall of France he became a radio reporter for the Vichy government.
 He soon left this post, as well as Action Française, to join Jacques Doriot's newspaper Cri Du Peuple, and to continue his writings for Je suis partout.

 In 1942 Rebatet published a lengthy pamphlet entitled Les Décombres ("The Ruins"), in which he traced the forces he believed to have led France to its fall.
 He firmly accused Third Republic politicians and its military leadership, as well as French Jews - who he claimed were the prime cause of France's political and military woes.
-Les Décombres is the clearest expression of Rebatet's fascism, as well as his most virulently antisemitic work.
+Les Décombres is the clearest expression of Rebatet's fascism, as well as his most antisemitic work.
 The same year, he began writing Les Deux étendards ("The Two Standards"), his first novel.

 In August 1944 Rebatet fled France for Germany, travelling to the Sigmaringen enclave (place of refuge for Vichy authorities as well as the more famous French writer, Céline).
 It was in Sigmaringen that Rebatet completed Les Deux étendards, which would be published in 1952 by Gallimard.
 He was arrested in Austria in 1945.